-In addition, if an abortion performed in a hospital resulted in a live birth, a physician attending the birth would be required to inform the mother of the live birth and request medical care for the newborn.
-If an abortion performed in a setting other than a hospital resulted in a live birth, the attending physician would be required to call 911 to transfer the child to a hospital.
+In addition, if an abortion performed in a hospital resulted in a live birth, a physician attending the abortion would be required to provide immediate medical care to the newborn, inform the mother of the live birth, and request medical care for the newborn from a resident on duty or an emergency room physician.
+If an abortion performed in a setting other than a hospital resulted in a live birth, the attending physician would be required to provide immediate medical care to the newborn and to call 911 to transfer the child to a hospital, which would be required to provide medical care to the newborn.
 In either case, the attending physician would be required to provide the mother any information that he or she has received from the emergency service provider who received custody under the Safe Delivery of Newborns Law.